JumpeiArashi/SimpleStepper/README.md

 -------

 SimpleStepper has no mechanism of access controlling.
-So you may have to access controll such as a verification by client certification, source IP, etc...
+So you may have to access controll such as a verification by client certification, ACL by source IP, etc...

+FYI: We use SimpleStepper as pseudo-VPN to production environment.
+Our verification is by client certification on Nginx.
+So we make Nginx reverse proxy.

 For developper
 --------------